gerd-moellmann/emacs-with-cl-packages/README.md

 ## Note

-Note that this is a new branch `cl-packages3` which is based on the new `feature/igc3` branch on savannah.
+Note that this is a new branch `cl-packages3` which is based on the new `feature/igc3` branch on `savannah` which has been `filter-repo`d.
 The new igc branch made it necessary to rebase all my changes.

 ## What is it?